Well, I've really fucking done it this time.

 Rudy's got the whole package – greasy hair, 100 extra pounds, and a stench that could be a biohazard.
 We all took showers, mind you, but I guess he missed that memo.
 Imagine a sickening blend of unwashed feet and a decaying corpse, a scent so putrid that he could stroll through a horde of zombies and they'd mistake him for one of their own.
 If this is what the next 30 days look like, sign me up for the real apocalypse.

-Today is Saturday, not just any Saturday, it’s orientation day.
+Today is orientation day.

-“Just what they said a few minutes ago” I reply with the patience of a loving mother, which I never had.
-“Your thoughts, feelings, and basically anything that pops into your head."
+I can see he's an impatient person, no problem, I'll help, "Just what they said a few minutes ago.
+Your thoughts, feelings, and anything that pops into your head."

-"Ten more minutes then you will make your way to Dr. Nelson in the staff office.”
-He yells while checking something off on his clipboard.
+"Ten more minutes, then you will make your way to Dr. Nelson in the staff office," he yells while checking something off on his clipboard.

 "You'll call me Doctor, do you understand?" he replies with condescending authority.

 "Yes, Doctor!"
 I shoot back with a genuine smile and daggers in my eyes.

 I guess I better get back to it.

 Most of these other folks seem pretty normal.
 This morning was a trip, going through all sorts of physical and mental testing with them.
 The doctors even hooked us up to polygraph machines to weed out any potential troublemakers.
 We’re all still here, so I guess that’s good.